DareDevelOps/aks-study-group/demos/virtualenvs.md

 ```

-### Create a virtual environment based on an alternent Python Version
+### Create a virtual environment based on an different Python Version

 Alot of times the project you are working on may not use the latest version or a version you have installed.
 If the version is not installed install it and then run the venv command using the following commnad set.